Thirteenth salary: Germany

 In Germany, a legal distinction is made between a thirteenth salary and a Christmas bonus; in most other countries, the terms are used interchangeably.
 The Christmas bonus (usually paid with the November salary) is intended to pay additional holiday expenses and retain employees.
-The thirteenth salary is paid by an employer for ongoing work at the end of a calendar year.
+An employer pays the thirteenth salary for ongoing work at the end of a calendar year.
 An employee is entitled to a prorated thirteenth salary if they leave their employer before the end of the calendar year, unless the parties to the employment contract have agreed otherwise.

 Special payments for regular work performance (a requirement fulfilled by the thirteenth salary, and the Christmas bonus in certain cases) can be counted towards the minimum wage.
 For example, a person works full-time and earns €8.03 per hour until a minimum wage of €8.50 per hour is introduced.
 Their employment contract stipulates that they are entitled to a half-month Christmas bonus and an annual holiday payment, totaling one month's salary.
 To meet the minimum wage of €8.50 (required by law in Germany since January 2015), the employer consolidates the holiday payment and Christmas bonus and pays one-twelfth of the amount to the employee every month.
 The employee's hourly wage would increase to €8.69, meeting the minimum wage.

-The Christmas bonus is part of the other-remuneration category, in accordance with §39b Abs.
+The Christmas bonus is part of the other-remuneration category, under §39b Abs.
 3 of the EStG.
 The Christmas tax allowance was abolished with the Tax Reform Act of 25 July 1988.
 Since July 2008, federal officials have no longer received Christmas bonuses; the special payments (Christmas and holiday bonuses), amounting to five percent of the annual salary, were integrated into the officials' base salary.

 Switzerland

-Most Swiss employers pay their employees' annual salary in 13 instalments, rather than 12.
+Most Swiss employers pay their employees' annual salary in 13 instalments rather than 12.
 An employee usually receives two months' salary in December, which helps pay end-of-year and holiday bills.
-Sometimes they receive half in July and half in December, however, similar to Germany's Christmas bonus and holiday payment.
-The thirteenth monthly salary is not a bonus, but a delayed payment.
-Whether or not a thirteenth salary is paid is part of an employment contract; some companies pay a higher monthly salary instead of the additional payment.
-In the first and last years of employment, the thirteenth salary is prorated for partial years.
+However, they sometimes receive half in July and half in December, similar to Germany's Christmas bonus and holiday payment.
+The thirteenth monthly salary is not a bonus but a delayed payment.
+Whether or not a thirteenth salary is part of an employment contract, some companies pay a higher monthly salary instead of the additional payment.
+The thirteenth salary is prorated for partial years in the first and last years of employment.

 Some employers pay an additional annual bonus based on employee performance or employer profits.
 When an employee pays direct income tax and the 13th month's salary and bonus are paid in the same month, a higher tax rate is paid.